Pre- Veterinary Medicine

 - Physics 6 credits

 Competition for admission to WCVM is very high.
 Although pre-veterinary requirements can be met in two years, few applicants are currently admitted with less than three years of university coursework.

 Selection is based upon assessment of a number of factors including mental aptitude, academic performance, motivation, maturity, experience with animals, leadership qualities, social awareness, deportment, verbal facility and ability to communicate, and an understanding and knowledge of the veterinary profession.
 Degrees or diplomas held are not factors in the selection process.

 Doctor of Veterinary Medicine

-Complete applications will consist of:
+Complete applications consist of the following:

 - A signed statement verifying Alberta residency status

 - A signed statement verifying completion of the academic requirements